-SCENTINEL NOSE WORK DOG TRAINING’S
+SCENTINEL NOSE WORK DOG TRAINING

-The equipment that you will need for each class is:
+The Equipment that you will need for each class is:

-- Leash.
+- 6’ Leash.
 A light-weight leather or nylon leash of approximately 6’ in length.
 Please make sure that there is nothing attached to the leash that could distract the dog.

-- Long Line.
-A longer light-weight leather or nylon line of approximately 10’ in length.
+- 10’ – 12’ Leash.
+A light-weight leather or nylon leash of approximately 10’ to 12’ in length.

 - Two Small Metal Bowls.
-To keep things moving efficiently through the class, please bring two small metal bowls that do no exceed 6 inches wide or 3 inches high.
+To keep things moving efficiently through the class, please bring two small metal bowls that do not exceed 6 inches wide or 3 inches high.
 You will fill the bowls with your Salient Treats when you and your dog are “on deck.”

 - Motivated Dog.
 Again, since we are building your dog’s desire to hunt, it is ALSO VERY important that your dog is hungry when he comes to class and that he is not tired.
 A dog that is “full” is not a dog that will want to work.
 It will not hurt your dog to not feed it breakfast on the day you come to class and CERTAINLY don’t feed it dinner before trying to train.
 Similarly, a dog that is tired is not a dog that will want to work.
 So, please don’t take your dog on a long walk or play ball with it on the days you come to class.
 We want a dog that wants to work!
 So, keep your dog hungry and energized on the days you come to class and learning will go much faster!